 The technical expert's role is to provide technical engineering information, at the independent assessor's request, in relation to the apprentice's workplace and the apprentice's work, such as confirming company policies, procedures, processes, providing context on technical information or on emerging technologies.
 They may for example be the work-based project sponsor, programme sponsor, the apprentice's line manager, site engineer, head of engineering or operations manager.
 The technical expert must not have any role in the decision making process.
 They must not provide information on behalf of the apprentice or influence in the apprentice in any way.
-Their role is purely is provide information.
+Their role is purely is provide information to the independent assessor on request; they have no input on the assessment decision.
 The assessment decision for the work-based project (report, presentation and questioning) must be determined solely by the independent assessor.
 The employer technical expert is expected to provide their services free of charge.